-- 3. Select the application in the Application to Forward drop down. - 4.
+- To create a new rule, select the IP address in the Select IP from Menu drop down. - Select the application in the Application to Forward drop down. - 4.
 Click Add.
 The rule displays in the Applied Rules section. - 5.
-Click Apply to save changes.
+Click Apply to save changes. - To delete a created Rule, simply check box under the Delete column and click the Delete option